 On the other hand, it’s important for students to know the difference between safe investing and investing scams.
 While investing with a reputable company like Vanguard or Fidelity can be smart, young people need to know to choose reputable firms when investing their money.
 It pays to research any company you plan to invest with, read reviews, and make sure you know what you’re getting into.

-Those students looking for a more conservative investment option should might consider investing in established companies, or a compound of companies called a mutual fund.
-This is a longer term investment strategy that could grow money over decades consistently.
+Those students looking for a more conservative investment option should consider investing in established companies, or a compound of companies called a mutual fund.
+This is a longer-term investment strategy that could grow money over the decades consistently.

 #7: How to Start a Business

-I understand that starting a business might be A LOT for any high schooler to take in, but what not a better opportunity to get an introduction.
+I understand that starting a business might be A LOT for any high schooler to take in, but what better opportunity to get an introduction?

 The Bottom Line